antoine-royer/WikiBot/README.md

 WikiBot is a discord bot who can do several things like make a wikipedia research, translate a text or discuss with you.

-The last version was released on the 31st of August 2020.
+The last version was released on the 13rd of September 2020.

 ### License